privacyguides/privacyguides.org/includes/abbreviations.en.md

 *[attack surface]: The attack surface of software or hardware is the sum of the different places an attacker can try to enter data to or extract data from.
 *[cgroups]: Control Groups
 *[fork]: In software development, a fork is created when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
+*[hypervisor]: A hypervisor is computer software, firmware, or hardware that allows partitioning the resource of a CPU among multiple operating systems or independent programs.
 *[rolling release]: An update release cycle in which updates are released very frequently, instead of at set intervals.
 *[walled garden]: A walled garden (or closed platform) is one in which the service provider has control over applications, content, and/or media, and restricts convenient access to non-approved applicants or content.